How the term “LED wall” is used in Aximmetry

 This makes any further positioning much easier.

-The LED wall usually have a gap between its bottom and the floor.
+The LED wall usually has a gap between its bottom and the floor.
 We have to compensate it in Aximmetry, so measure the gap.

 Now you can use the usual 3D editing tool of Aximmetry to move the virtual image into a matching position.
 Select your preview monitor for editing.